 I set the table on a sunny morning and was enchanted with the play of light.

 I like to decorate the buffet to coordinate with the table.
 Here I've used elements from the centerpiece and faux chrysanthemums that you may remember from Blue and Copper for Effortless Style.

-The silver tea and coffee set was one of the first antiques that G and I bought together after we were married.
+The silver tea and coffee set was one of the first antiques that Greg and I bought together after we were married.